tinymce/tinymce-docs/rtc/configuration.md

 ### `rtc_unsupported_content_notification`

 The `rtc_unsupported_content_notification` option can be used to disable the notification about unsupported content inside the editor.
-Existing documents contain content generated using plugins that are unsupported by RTC plugin could lead to unexpected behavior.
+Existing documents containing content generated using plugins that are unsupported by RTC plugin could lead to unexpected behavior.

-**Type:** `boolean`
+**Type:** `Boolean`

 **Default:** `true`